 From influencer collaborations, co-branded partnerships, to seasonal collections, consumers are constantly bombarded with a slew of limited-edition releases.
 We’ve reached a saturation point where we are being flooded with limited-edition beauty releases.
+Are limited edition releases a scam?

 In today’s post, we’ll be exploring why brands release so many limited edition products.
 What are the effects of so many rapid-fire releases?
 What are my favorite and least favorite limited edition beauty buys?
 Please keep reading to find out.